 So we went to work to beat this crappy weather.
-One team is siding, an other painting, while yet another is laying tile.
+One team is siding, the other painting, while yet another is laying tile.

-We decided to go the boring and safe route.
+We decided to go to a boring and safe route.
 Ugly grey tiles for floors, while vanity, and subway tile.

 We have a shower and a tub here.
-As we already have a walk in shower we decided not to tile the walls all the way up (as I hate subway tile).
-There originally was a full wall there but cutting it in half makes the bathroom look bigger, brighter and more “costum”.
+As we already have a walk-in shower we decided not to tile the walls all the way up (as I hate subway tile).
+There originally was a full wall there but cutting it in half makes the bathroom look bigger, brighter and more “Custom“.

 Now I am really happy about the choices we made here.

 The master bath was as wide as a bathtub.
 Seriously.
 So there was a bathtub against that back wall.
 You can see how little space there would be left for the proper pot.
 Needless to say, there was only a single sink vanity.

 We removed the hallway to enter the room and removed the closets at the front entrance of the house.
 Removing those closets gave is a nice shortcut to the master bed.
 That original hallway we claimed for the bathroom and made that a (pretty big) walk-in shower.
 We plan to go pretty custom on this.